berto/berto.com/docs/2014-12-21-one-cell-to-rule-them-all.md

 This makes them great **to build custom tools that are easy to maintain**.
 Non-techies find programming hard; maintaining applications is even harder.
 Spreadsheets provide the benefits without those problems.

-<details><summary>In fact, if we abstract them, they are already close to a generic program or a computer.</summary>
+In fact, if we abstract them, they are already close to a generic program or a computer.

 <table border=1>
 <tr><td><b>Spreadsheet</b></td><td><b>Program</b></td><td><b>Computer</b></td></tr>